iOSDevDipesh/SQLiteDemo/README.md

 7. Dean logs in back and sees a list of his pending sessions - both A and B.

 Instructions -
-1.Added hardcode certain university IDs to represent A n B n Dean.
+1. Added hardcode certain university IDs to represent A n B n Dean.
-2.Since there are no BE APIs, app is work even without any internet on the mobile.
+2. Since there are no BE APIs, app is work even without any internet on the mobile.
+3. After first time login it will create static/hard coded data for student, dean and session (For session static data for next 2 months)

+Login credential

+Student:
+universityId: studentA
+password: 1234

+universityId: studentB
+password: 1234

+Dean:
+universityId: dean1
+password: 1234

+universityId: dean2
+password: 1234